LlysiX/RBVRE-Patches/README.md

 The inverse is true for the RBVR base multiplier speeds.

+Custom Highways have been added to RBVREnhanced Launcher.
+It currently does not work with the default highway.

-Transparent Highway and No track sides doesn't work with the default highway.
+No track sides doesn't work with the default highway.

 The non-VR RB4 Track has many issues currently, specifically:
 * No pausing (currntly half works, you have to unplug your guitar)